OptMerge: Unifying Multimodal LLM Capabilities and Modalities via Model Merging: Introduction

-In summary, our main contributions are three-fold: \begin{itemize} \item \textbf{Benchmark:} We introduce the model merging benchmark with detailed categorization of MLLM capabilities, and explore how model merging can effectively combine different modalities of MLLMs.
-We hope this benchmark will help the model merging community better evaluate the generalizability of their methods. \item \textbf{Methodology:} We further propose a novel merging method that effectively removes noise from task vectors and improves the robustness of merged vector optimization.
-Ablation studies show that it achieves an average performance gain of 2.48\%. \item \textbf{Experiments:} We conduct comprehensive experiments and discussions on our benchmark.
-The empirical results demonstrate that model merging potentially surpasses mixture training, serving as a way for omni model alignment, while offering a scalable solution for developing MLLMs with reduced computational cost and time. \end{itemize}
+In summary, our main contributions are threefold: \begin{itemize} \item \textbf{Benchmark:} We introduce the first model merging benchmark that provides a fine-grained categorization of MLLM capabilities, and evaluates how merging integrates multiple modalities.
+We train expert models for each task and publicly release their weights and code.
+This benchmark is designed to help the model merging community better evaluate the generalizability of their methods. \item \textbf{Methodology:} We further propose a simple yet effective method, \textit{OptMerge}, which removes noise from task vectors and enhances the robustness of merged vector optimization.
+Ablation studies show an average performance improvement of 2.48\%. \item \textbf{Experiments:} We conduct comprehensive experiments and analyses on our benchmark.
+Our empirical results suggest that model merging can outperform mixture training, offering a viable path to omni-model alignment and a scalable approach to developing MLLMs with reduced computational cost and training time. \end{itemize}